Tenant Fees Act 2019: statutory guidance for enforcement authorities

 Punishment of the landlord or agent

-A financial penalty should be proportionate to the severity of the breach and previous behaviour of the offender.
-The penalty should be set at a high enough level to ensure that it has a financial impact on the landlord or agent.
-It should reinforce the consequences of not meeting their legal obligations.
+A financial penalty should not be regarded as an easy or lesser option compared to prosecution.
+The penalty should be proportionate and reflect both the severity of the breach and previous track record of the offender.
+The penalty should be set at a high enough level to ensure that it has a real economic impact on the landlord or agent and demonstrates the consequences of not complying with their legal obligations.

 Aggravating and mitigating factors